MCP Tools Reference

 [Uses write_note to capture new insights with full context]

-Project Management Flow:
+Project Discovery Flow:

 Example conversation